fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 cd openvino-with-fpga-hello-world-face-detection
 ```

-You have the Face Detection Tutorial files.
+You now have the Face Detection Tutorial files.
 The next section shows the directory structure of the files you extracted.

 # Tutorial Files
 The "tutorial" directory contains: